ionescuv/learncf/exercises/3_the_backing_service/problem.md

 * Instead of manually passing command-line arguments to the `cf push` instruction, manifest files can be used.
 Check out what options have been provided in `backend_manifest.yml`
 * Push the application to CloudFoundry using this manifest file
 * The application uses a random route.
-Copy the generated URL and verify the endpoints using a browser/postman
+Copy the generated URL and verify the endpoints using a browser/postman: Create a new meal of your choice (POST) and check if you can then read it (GET)